navcoin/NavHub/content/news/2018-12-13-navcoin-4-5-0-is-now-available.md

 * There are also changes to how blockchain headers are synched.
 * The wallet will now rate-limit the amount of block headers received from a single peer before banning them for misbehaving.

-## Download it now
+### Download it now

-So [click here to download the latest version](https://navcoin.org/en/wallets#download-core) and upgrade your wallet!
+So [click here to download the latest version](https://navcoin.org/en/wallets#download-core) and upgrade your wallet now!